 We wanted to sign up to support you financially during the first edition but never got around to it.
 Is it too late?

 It’s never too late!
-You can become a Patreon supporter anytime.
+You can become a supporter anytime.
 Please do.

 We want to support you but would rather give a one-time payment than monthly contributions.
 Can we do that?

 The Sprawl is sustained by monthly supporters.
 This is important because it gives us steady income we can rely on.
-We recommend taking what you would give as a one-time (or annual) payment, dividing that amount by 12 and giving through Patreon (keeping in mind that Patreon is USD).
+We recommend taking what you would give as a one-time (or annual) payment, dividing that amount by 12 and supporting The Sprawl.